otalk/sdp-jingle-json/README.md

 // I have SDP, but want JSON:
 var json = sjj.toSessionJSON(sdpBlob, 'initiator'); // or 'responder'

-// I have JSON (a list of content description), but want SDP: var sdp = sjj.toSessionSDP(jsonContents, 'optionalcustomsid');
+// I have JSON (a dictionary of session and content descriptions), but want SDP: var sdp = sjj.toSessionSDP(jsonSession);
 ```

 You can also use `toMediaSDP` and `toMediaJSON` to convert only a single media section.